-Understanding climate change and the associated climate risks is fundamental to future-proofing the Tele2 business.
-Through the implementation of the Task Force on Climate-related Financial Disclosures’ reporting recommendations, we invite our stakeholders to take part of our current knowledge about the climate risks and opportunities most material to us.
+Understanding climate change and associated climate risks is fundamental to future-proofing the Tele2 business.
+Through the implementation of the Task Force on Climate-related Financial Disclosures’ reporting recommendations, we have made available to stakeholders our current knowledge about the climate risks and opportunities most material to us.

 Reducing our climate impact to lead in sustainability

 Tele2 has set an ambition to lead in sustainability.
-To achieve this, we launched a new sustainability strategy in 2021, that includes Advance circular economy to combat climate change as one of its four focus areas.
-We have also set one of the most ambitious Science-Based Targets for greenhouse gas emissions reduction of any telco in the world, to date.
+To achieve this, we launched a new sustainability strategy in 2021 that includes Advance circular economy to combat climate change as one of its four focus areas.
+We have also set one of the most ambitious Science-Based Targets to date for greenhouse gas emissions reduction for any telco in the world.

-For Tele2 it is important to remain a leading operator, and to be that, we not only need to mitigate our contribution to climate change, we must also understand the impact that climate change has and can have on our business.
-To that end, we are for the first time, reporting on climate risks following the recommendations of the Task Force on Climate-related Financial Disclosures - TCFD.
-This follows our ambition to tackle climate change, as manifested in the adoption and approval of our Science-Based Targets in line with the 1,5°C target.
+It is important for us to remain a leading operator.
+This means we not only need to mitigate our contribution to climate change, but we must also understand the impact that climate change is having and can have on our business.
+To that end, we are reporting for the first time on climate risks following the recommendations of the Task Force on Climate-related Financial Disclosures - TCFD.
+This follows our ambition to tackle climate change as manifested in the adoption and approval of our Science-Based Targets in line with the 1.5°C target.

-Summarizing the implication of climate change on Tele2
+Summarizing the implications of climate change on Tele2

-Tele2 creates value through connectivity, and as such, business continuity is critical for Tele2 - today and in the future.
-Managing the risk of physical impacts on the networks is already part of Tele2’s current operations.
+Tele2 creates value through connectivity.
+As a result, business continuity is critical for us - today and in the future.
+Managing the risk of physical impacts resulting from climate change on networks is already part of Tele2’s current operations.
 Risk parameters such as water damage and storm frequency are included when assessing the placement of base stations and data centers, as well as in planning for network redundancies.
-Already today, the increased occurrence of such events can be linked to climate change, and regardless of what future trajectory our carbon emissions will follow, extreme weather and damage from storms are set to continue given the accumulative nature of greenhouse gases.
-It will increase substantially in a business-as-usual scenario but will be highly noticeable even in a future in line with the Paris Agreement.
+The increased occurrence of such events can already be linked to climate change and, regardless of what future trajectory our carbon emissions will follow, extreme weather and damage from storms are set to continue given the accumulative nature of greenhouse gases.
+These impacts will increase substantially in a business-as-usual scenario but will be even more noticeable in a future in line with the Paris Agreement climate scenarios.